bhuvan21/ECF-App/README.md

 # ECF-App
-A simple iOS app written in Swift to display ECF ratings on the go.
+A simple iOS app written in Swift to display ECF ratings on the go, now available on the Apple app store!

 ## Features
 - Leaderboards